Back to Wizard School

 To be honest, I’m usually not into strange card games.
 I’m more of an old-fashioned scrabble and chess kind of person.
 However, Wizard School does seem like fun simply because of how creative it is.
 With laminated cats, ghost baristas helping you stay in school, and mermaids going to school in wheelchairs, I’m intrigued.
 The creators are also getting the audience involved quite a bit, taking suggestions for cards that are yet to be made – I love that.
 I love feeling like part of the creative discussion.
 My favorite aspect of the game so far is that when you need to take action, one option is literally to Panic – I have a feeling I’d be using that once or twice.
 Besides, there’s a kitty dragon.
 How amazing is that?!
 I do wish they would make professor cards as well.
 A school with no professors is just a gathering of a whole lot of awkward teenagers, and I think Harry proved that knowing magic doesn’t take the awkwardness away.
 They also need to add wands.
 Wands are always great.

 The game is going to be officially out in June 2016.
-What do you think.
-Are you excited to go back to Wizard School?
+What do you think?
+Are you excited to go to wizard school?
 We can pretend it’s Hogwarts and hope Peeves is hiding around the corner.